fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ## Vectors

 Vectors are a fundamental concept in linear algebra and can have multiple interpretations from physics, to computer science, and mathematics.
 For our purposes we will use assume they represent a line that begins at the origin, and goes to the point represented by the vector.
+In mathematics, a vector is defined as an element of a [[Vector Space]], and is defined by their ability to be added or multiplied by scalars.
 They are represented[^1] like this:

 $\begin{bmatrix} 1 \\ 2 \end{bmatrix}$